In this guide, I’m going to show you how to start a consulting business and land your first high-ticket client in the next 42 days.

 What Is Consulting And Why Is it So Lucrative?

-I believe that a consulting business is unquestionably the best type of business you can launch in 2018.
+I believe that a consulting business is unquestionably the best type of business you can launch.

 But why?
 What is a consulting business?
 And what makes consulting so lucrative?